DimitrivC/Final_Project/DESIGN.md

       Required: add to the listview from (3) above all the charities from (3.1) a static option, with the text "Name a charity."
     If the user (3.1) selects a charity or (3.2) names a charity, we will see a table, with above it the name of the charity which has been selected, or if she has clicked "Name a charity" a box into which she can fill in the name of a charity herself.
 She cannot fill in the name of a charity she has already selected (for this particular calculation), and cannot fill in the name of a charity she already named.
 (The user also cannot select a charity with the same name as a charity she named herself).
 If she tries to do this, she will be notified.
 Both the selecting and naming can be done several times, but it seems useful to have a limit.
 (If there are more tables than can fit on the screen the user can scroll through them, but e.g. the buttons remain where they are).
       Required: method to make table if a charity is clicked in the listview; method to make a table if "Name a charity" with
       is clicked (or put this in the same method with an if statement or something).
 For the specific requirements of the table, relevant for these methods, see (4)-(8).
-The methods to create tables also have to implement the stuff mentioned in (4)-(8).
+The methods to create tables also have to implement some of the stuff mentioned in (4)-(8).
       The table has X rows and three columns.
 The three columns are:
       (4) Outcome (left): (Above the top most table directly above this column is a text such as: "The charity achieves what it aims to do: ").
 The boxes from this column have texts like "Completely", "Almost", "Slightly", "Not at all."
 This content cannot be changed.
 The number of outcomes determines the number of rows.
         Required: @@@@@@@@@@@@@@@@@@@@@@@@@@@